 Music exists in many ways.
 For one person, it can be the pleasant melody of a guitar strumming.
 The signature warm timbre that is characteristic of the instrument’s mahogany body is just pure enjoyment.

 For others, there is pleasure to be found in the resonant, thunderous bass that reverberates in the ears while each foot pounds out a matching staccato.
-Yes, nothing quite like a well-needed run with a favourite pair of wireless earphones.
+Yes, nothing beats a well-needed run with a favourite pair of wireless earphones.

 But that’s not all there is – what is perceived as music differs from individual to individual.
 And sometimes, no human touch is required at all.
 Think along the lines of the haunting calls of whales, deep within the depths of the ocean; or high up in the trees, when the wind rustles the leaves and creates a symphony made from (and by) the elements of nature itself.

 Science has dubbed this type of sound as “biomusic”, which is a form of experimental music using sounds created or performed by non-humans.
 In biomusic, sometimes also known as “eco-music”, singing or vocalizing is usually excluded from the definition.

 One of the most well-known producers of biomusic is none other than the whale.
 Humpback whales and blue whales produce a series of repetitive sounds at varying frequencies, which experts believe are used for either mate selection, echolocation or maybe even purely for aesthetic enjoyment.
 Often featured prominently in pop culture, whale song has been sampled in music and movies since the 1970s.

 Singer Judy Collins’s Farewell To Tarwathie pays homage to the mournful whale song, featuring recordings provided by biologist Roger Payne, who obtained them from sound engineer Frank Watlington.